-Click on the image below to check out a reliable Travel Sentry cable lock:
+Click on the image below to check out a reliable Travel Sentry cable lock #ad:

-If you prefer to use keys instead of a combination, here’s a reliable set of keyed padlocks:
+If you prefer to use keys instead of a combination, here’s a reliable set of keyed padlocks #ad:

 Aside from these standard locks, there are keyless locks that use specialized cards.
-The lock below is one of the leaders in the keyless TSA lock department:
+The lock below is one of the leaders in the keyless TSA lock department #ad:

 The latest type of padlock is the smart fingerprint TSA lock.
-I don’t know for sure how well these work, but here’s one that’s currently available on Amazon:
+I don’t know for sure how well these work, but here’s one that’s currently available at Amazon #ad:

-I’m sure in a few years, these fingerprint locks will have a lot more reviews.
+I’m sure in a few years, these fingerprint locks will have a lot more feedback.

-I personally use this lock.
+I personally use this lock #ad.
 I prefer the combination locks with larger dials and white on black numbers.
 The contrasting colors make the numbers easier to read, and the larger dials are easier to turn.